LoanDepot Park: "All about Miami"

 Loria, a notable art dealer, took the four bright primary colors off the palette of the late Catalan surrealist, Joan Miró, to conveniently label different zones around the park—green (outfield), red (third-base line), yellow (first-base line) and blue (behind home plate).
 "If you look carefully, in those sections, they dissolve into the next color, and the colors mix," Loria said.
 Wide open plazas at the east and colorful west ends of the building, as well as a 360° concourse inside called the Promenade encourages fans to walk around—and to intermingle at stops such as the bars or the bobblehead museum.
 Dazzling colors are found throughout the interior, including fluorescent lime-green fences, and in modernist & contemporary works of art—including the much-debated animatronic home-run sculpture—that relate to baseball and Miami.

 "My idea was to have people use their eyes and encourage them to use their eyes," said Loria.
 "We wanted a ballpark filled with great baseball, great entertainment, and occasionally, some images to be seen and enjoyed.
 It's not about an art gallery.
 But it's about images relating to the game.
 There are a few of them in the park."

 A nightclub featuring loud music and a swimming pool just beyond the left field fence brings a touch of South Beach into the park.
 Taste of Miami food court includes such local cuisine as Cuban sandwiches, pork sandwiches, and stone crabs.
-There's even an aquarium inside the walls of home plate backstop containing live, tropical fish.
+An aquarium was built inside the walls of the home plate backstop, containing live, tropical fish.

 LoanDepot Park pays tribute to the two football stadiums closely associated with the team's stadium history.
 It transfers over "The Bermuda Triangle" quirk of what was then Sun Life Stadium's outfield fence as a nod to their team's early years.
 However, instead of straight lines, the new "triangle" is a wave-like shape that smoothly curves upwardly around the base of the large home-run sculpture, making the nook appear necessary to the design of the asymmetrical fence.
 The height of the tall wall varies from 10 to 16 ft.
 There are also commemorations to the beloved old Orange Bowl both inside and outside of the park.

 A critical design point addresses the tropical climate of South Florida.
 Fans are provided with the comfort they longed for at Sun Life Stadium with a 5.27 acre retractable roof, retractable-glass wall panels that offer a panoramic view of Downtown Miami, and a huge air-conditioning system.
 The stadium is also said to be designed to withstand strong hurricanes.

 "If our ballpark would speak, its first words would be, '¡Hola, Miami!,'" Loria said during a new-era ceremony.